AthiyaSultana/shopping-cart/READMe.md

 1. NodeJs
 2. mongo-seeding-cli(use `npm install -g mongo-seeding-cli` command to install)

+`Created the Project Structure BY using Express Generator`

 # Steps to run the application in local
 1. Clone the project by using git clone command
 2. Install the dependencies by using `npm i ` command